-Digital Sculptures for Analog Sounds
+Digital Sculptures for Analog Sounds, 2010-12

-Play Digital Sculptures for Analog Sounds
+Digital Sculptures for Analog Sound, an interactive art installation

-The viewer can explore the virtual space and mentally immerse him/herself in a contemplative, stimulating electronic soundscape.
-The explorations are time limited to the length of individual sounds.
-Some pieces are pure explorations of the 3D environments, others evolve with time and with development of the sounds.
+The viewer can explore the virtual space and mentally immerses him/herself in a contemplative, stimulating electronic soundscape.
+The explorations are time limited to the lengths of individual sounds.
+Some pieces are pure explorations of the surreal and abstract three-dimensional environments, others evolve with time and with development of the sounds.
 The sounds are played linearly but the interactive experience of the virtual space challenges that linearity.
-My attempt was to create an interactive audiovisual environment that, regardless of the juxtaposition of the linear audio and non-linear visuals, develops its own rhythm in time and space through the viewer-participant’s movement.
+My attempt was to create an interactive audiovisual environment that regardless of the juxtaposition of the linear audio and non-linear visuals develops its own rhythm in time and space through the viewer-participant’s movement.

-Brunette Models, Lukasz Ciszak, Krzysiek Cybulski, Eta Carinae, Jarek Grzesica, Guiddo, Hau, Kim Nasung, Nmls, noiko, RND, Vasen Piparjuuri, Michal Wolski
+Analog sounds/tracks: Brunette Models, Lukasz Ciszak, Krzysiek Cybulski, Eta Carinae, Jarek Grzesica, Guiddo, Hau, Kim Nasung, Nmls, noiko, RND, Vasen Piparjuuri, Michal Wolski

 - Premiered at the Gallery 2.0, Academy of Fine Arts in Warsaw, Poland during WEF 2010.
 Click here to view pictures from the opening of the exhibition.